open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 >
 > **Duration:** Instantaneous

-A hail of rock-­‐‑hard ice pounds to the ground in a 20-­‐‑ foot-­‐‑radius, 40-­‐‑foot-­‐‑high cylinder centered on a point within range.
+A hail of rock-­hard ice pounds to the ground in a 20-­ foot-­radius, 40-­foot-­high cylinder centered on a point within range.
 Each creature in the cylinder must make a Dexterity saving throw.
 A creature takes 2d8 bludgeoning damage and 4d6 cold damage on a failed save, or half as much damage on a successful one.